 BridgeCity Church began with the vision of the elders of The Bridge Church of Snohomish to be a church planting church.
-God then orchestrated for Daniel Espy, lead pastor of The Bridge Church, to connect with Nate McGlinchy over a cup of coffee in what began as a brief meeting at Starbucks.
+God then orchestrated for Daniel Espy, lead pastor of The Bridge Church, to connect with Nate McGlinchy over a cup of coffee in what began as a brief meeting at Starbucks in October 2012.
 Three hours later, both walked away with an undeniable sense that God was doing something.
 At the time, Nate, along with his wife Becky and two girls, were living in Marlton, NJ serving as associate pastor of Church Without Borders.
 Over the next few months God began to reveal His call for church planting on Nate’s life and His leading to church plant with The Bridge Church.
 Pastor Nate and his family moved across the country in August of 2013 to begin preparing to plant a new church sometime in the fall of 2014.
 All the while praying that God would begin to gather a team around them to plant BridgeCity Church.

 At BridgeCity, we are not doing anything different, new, or revolutionary.
 We are simply trying to do what Christ commanded his church to do some 2,000 years ago; seek His glory, proclaim the gospel according to the truth of his Word, and disciple those who follow Jesus.
 It’s a simple, proven process that was given to the early church and has been effective through the generations.
 Read more about BridgeCity’s Mission, Values, and Ministry Context.